 We remain dedicated to offering all our students a caring environment in which they can learn and develop to their full potential.
 Each student is given access to our broad and rich curriculum and a range of teaching strategies are deployed to ensure the needs of our students are addressed.
 As outlined in our SEND information report, SEND needs are reviewed as a fundamental entitlement for our students.

 Where appropriate, Pupil Premium Funding will be used to allow all students to access the same rich learning experience.

 School Development Leaders

 To help uphold the School’s vision and aims, we have created new roles for our senior middle leaders: School Development Leaders.
-The focus of these roles is to share the strategic development of the school through delivering research-based projects and professional development sessions aligned with the school development plan.
+The focus of these roles is to share the strategic development of the school through focusing on specific areas of the school and through leading professional development sessions aligned with our School Development Plan.

 Continuing Professional Development

 Our CPD vision is ‘from teacher training to educational leadership – nurturing and inspiring the teachers and leaders of tomorrow through excellence in personalised training and development’.

 To support our colleagues, we engage in professional development at all levels with whole staff training and department training, as well as reviewing the needs of each individual through our performance management process.

 As with our approach to Teaching and Learning, we engage both in school and beyond CCHS to ensure that our CPD addresses our needs.
 Our well-established and distinguished partnership with the Prince’s Teaching Institute (PTI) has enabled us to share and develop the subject knowledge of teachers.
 We also actively participate in CPD offered through our partnerships with the International Coalition of Girls Schools (ICGS) and the National Association for Able Children in Education (NACE).
 Colleagues also have access to an online learning platform called the National College, where they can access both subject specific and whole school CPD.